WilfriedArb/project-black-hole/README.md

 ## 🔬 Physics Background

-It is physically impossible to create a standard optical lens that perfectly mimics a black hole because the refractive index would need to be infinite at the event horizon ().
+It is physically impossible to create a standard optical lens that perfectly mimics a black hole because the refractive index would need to be infinite at the event horizon.

 To solve this, the simulation uses an **effective refractive index** approach derived from the **Schwarzschild metric**.
-If a ray passes within the Schwarzschild radius (), it is "captured," and the corresponding pixel is rendered black, forming the shadow of the black hole.
+If a ray passes within the Schwarzschild radius, it is "captured," and the corresponding pixel is rendered black, forming the shadow of the black hole.

 ---